Nucleon axial-vector form factor and radius from radiatively-corrected antineutrino scattering data: Radiative corrections

 For the extraction of process-independent nucleon structure in this work, we apply the QED radiative corrections to predictions of the experimental measurements, leaving the data itself untouched.
 In this Section, we specify the type of radiative corrections for the application to the experimental data and simulations in this work.

 Since the radiated photon was not detected in both deuterium and hydrogen experimental measurements, data points effectively represent an inclusive measurement w.r.t. the kinematics of the photon.
 We take the fixed-order QED calculation for charged-current elastic (anti)neutrino-nucleon scattering from Refs.~\cite{Tomalak:2021hec,Tomalak:2022xup}, without including the inelastic excitations~\cite{Tomalak:2025vxa}.
+For tree-level diagrams, this calculation exploits the nucleon vector form factors~\cite{Borah:2020gte} and the axial-vector form factor~\cite{Meyer:2016oeg} fits in the form of $z$ expansion with resulting uncertainties at the level of cross-section ratios at the permille size and below.
+For modeling the hadron physics in loop diagrams, we use the dipole form for the nucleon form factors and find the corresponding uncertainties due to the form-factor choice below one permille.
 We assume that the squared momentum transfer in all experiments is reconstructed from the final-state lepton and apply one-dimensional lepton-energy-spectrum type of radiative corrections.
+In all of the data sets under consideration, the momentum transfer is fit to the kinematics of the visible particles, including the lepton, the struck proton, and, if it has a high enough momentum, the spectator proton.
+However, only the lepton energy enters the theoretical evaluation of radiative corrections, which is free from associated uncertainties in the reconstruction of the (anti)neutrino energy.
 From this, we predict the flux-integrated corrections for both hydrogen and deuterium scattering measurements as a function of the squared momentum transfer for a fixed set of the nucleon form factors.

 Tables are precalculated for muon (anti)neutrinos, with fixed (anti)neutrino energy $E_\nu$, and squared four-momentum transfer $Q^2$ in the struck nucleon's rest frame, as presented in Ref.~\cite{Tomalak:2022xup}.
 The range of (anti)neutrino energy spans $0.1$-$70~\text{GeV}$, and the $Q^2$ range covers $0$-$3~\text{GeV}^2$.
 A visualization of the correction in $E_\nu$ and $Q^2$ is provided in Fig.~\ref{fig:table_calc}.
 The radiative corrections grow with $Q^2$ for all the experiments' fluxes, as shown in Fig.~\ref{fig:residuals_Q2}, and the high-$Q^2$ region sees the largest enhancement.
 However, the charged-current quasielastic cross section at high $Q^2$ is very small, which limits the impact of the effect and justifies the chosen $Q^2$ range of 0-3 $\text{GeV}^2$.